-- 5.40.
-The Committee will comprise the Chair ("the Committee Chair") and no more than four other members.
+5.34 The Committee will comprise the Chair ("the Committee Chair") and no more than four other members.
 The Chair will be the Scotland member for the Authority or such other member of the Authority as nominated by the Chair of the Authority.
-The Chair of the Authority will consult and obtain approval of Scottish Ministers prior to appointing a Committee Chair. - 5.41.
-The Committee will include up to two co-opted members from the SPA and up to two members from the Authority.
+The Chair of the Authority will consult and obtain approval of Scottish Ministers prior to appointing a Committee Chair.

+5.35 The Committee will include up to two co-opted members from the SPA and up to two members from the Authority.
 The Chair of each Authority will be responsible for the nomination of Committee members, and Committee members will be agreed by the respective boards.

-Strategy and Planning Committee Purpose
+Strategy and Planning Committee

-5.42.
-This Committee's role is to ensure an integrated approach to the development of the MTFP, Strategy, Policing Plan and annual budget.
+5.36 This Committee's role is to ensure an integrated approach to the development of the Medium-Term Financial Plan (MTFP), Strategic Plan, Policing Plan(s) and annual budget.